-Students should discuss TSI-required test scores with an educational planner/counselor and understand what the test scores mean and how they may affect the selection of courses.
+Students should discuss TSI-required test scores with a program advisor and understand what the test scores mean and how they may affect the selection of courses.
 While college preparatory courses are important for student success, these courses do not transfer for college credit applied to a degree.
 The Course Descriptions note that many courses have reading, writing, or mathematics skill requirements, which are determined by the placement tests students take upon entry.

-After talking with an educational planner or counselor, students should consider other steps involved in selecting and completing degree requirements.
+After talking with a program advisor, students should consider other steps involved in selecting and completing degree requirements.
 They should consider taking review courses or college preparatory courses if their backgrounds are weak in certain subjects or if a long period of time has passed since they studied a particular subject.
 Students should take courses in the proper sequence.
 Some courses have course prerequisites, meaning that certain courses must be completed prior to enrolling in more advanced courses.

-Students who have completed college credit at another accredited college or university prior to enrolling at San Jacinto College must submit official transcripts to the Admissions office.
+Students who have completed college credit at another accredited college or university prior to enrolling at San Jacinto College must submit official transcripts to Records Management.
 Students pursuing a degree at San Jacinto College must request that the College evaluate those transcripts to determine which courses will transfer and apply to the certificates and degrees students have selected at San Jacinto College.